 Our research seeks to understand what motivates people in general, and young adults in particular, to prepare for disaster in order to inform future preparedness messaging and outreach.
 We use video games as a research tools because they are more experiential than traditional media and can be used to simulate the outcomes of actions made under conditions that are rare in real life.
 They also make make room for solving problems in lots of different ways, and they jibe with the media preferences of young adults.

 The very first earthquake video game we made was called Cascadia Earthquake and was developed using RPG Maker (Version 41.0.2272.76) in 2018.
 In the 2D game, the player purchases supplies, finds drinking water, turns off a gas valve, and helps an injured person out of an apartment building, with the help of other neighbors.
 We used the game in an experiment that manipulated the level of resources the player had and their avatar choice and name.
 We found that playing the game significantly increased players' self-efficacy or confidence in their own ability to prepare for and respond to an earthquake.
-Self-reported preparedness also increased for 8 out of 1o actions after 7 months.
+Self-reported preparedness also increased for 8 out of 10 actions after 7 months.
 Surprisingly, players who did not get to choose and name their avatars had higher self-efficacy than those who did!
-For a fuller description of the the study results, consult our CHI Conference paper.
+For a fuller description of the the study results, consult our CHI Conference paper or the full journal article about it (available upon request).

 The game does have an easter egg hidden that allows you visit a secret and powerful entity living underground that can solve all of your problems (while transforming you into a rat!).
-You can play the game here.
+You can play the game here, but please note that this game is not maintained, so there may be some glitches.

-The most recent version of Cascadia 9.0, which is available to play here, was developed in 2021.
+The original version of Cascadia 9.0 was developed in 2021.
 We moved to 3D for this game and created it using the Unity Game Development Platform.
 Mini-games were also introduced which allow the player to practice water sanitation, waste management, and other survival skills.

 Our Cascadia 9.0 experiment compared the impacts of video game play and web searching on learning, self-confidence, motivation, and action toward earthquake preparedness.
 Both media experiences had similar positive long-term impacts, but video game play was more engaging and stimulated more short-term learning, information-seeking, and self-confidence in ability to cope.
 See the abstracts from 2022 Researchers Meeting at the Natural Hazards Center Workshop and the European Geosciences Union meeting for more info, and stay tuned for our paper in progress!